FlatFilers/platform-sdk-starter/README.md

 #### readOnlyFields
 ???? @bangarang
 #### recordCompute
-function that receives a row with all required fields fully present and optional fields typed `optional?:string`.
+Function that receives a row with all required fields fully present and optional fields typed `optional?:string`.
 Best used to compute derived values, can also be used to update existing fields.
 #### batchRecordsCompute
 asynchronous function that is best for (http/api) calls.
 External calls can be made to fill in values from external services.
 This takes `records` so it is easier to make bulk calls.